Bret Hedican: St. Louis Blues

 Under the tutelage of Herb Brooks, Hedican became the only Twin Cities player named to Team USA's roster for the 1992 Winter Olympics.
 Brooks had coached him during his time at St. Cloud.
 He was also placed on the Peoria Rivermen of the International Hockey League.
 Upon returning from the Olympics, he practised with his collegiate team while contract negotiations continued with the Blues.
 He did not play any games with the team in case he could not reach an agreement with the Blues, thus maintaining his collegiate eligibility.
 Hedican eventually signed with the Blues but missed 11 games with a broken foot due to a mistake during practice.
-He made his NHL debut on March 27, 1992, on a pairing with Brian Sutter and recorded his first career NHL goal in a 5–3 win over the Chicago Blackhawks on April 15.
+He made his NHL debut on March 27, 1992, and recorded his first career NHL goal in a 5–3 win over the Chicago Blackhawks on April 15.

 Following his first season, Hedican suffered a knee injury in September that delayed his start to the 1992–93 season.
 After being medically cleared to play, Hedican made his season debut on November 27 against the Vancouver Canucks in a 7–5 win.
 Despite not scoring, Blues coach Bob Berry praised Hedican's play for his speed and puck play.
 He split his time during the season with the Rivermen in order to gain experience and practice.
 In spite of this, he was invited to the NHL All-Star Game and placed second behind Mike Gartner in the fastest skater competition.

 In his third season with the Blues, Hedican was traded to the Vancouver Canucks with Jeff Brown and Nathan LaFayette for Craig Janney, on March 21, 1994, joining the Canucks in time for their Stanley Cup run that season.
 At the time of the trade, Hedican said: "I have nothing bad to say about St. Louis.
 They gave me some ice time.
 I'm sad to leave, but Vancouver wants me."